flamapy/flamapy_fw/README.md

-# Famapy
+# Flamapy
-FaMaPy is a Python-based AAFM framework that takes into consideration previous AAFM tool designs and enables multi-solver and multi-metamodel support for the integration of AAFM tooling on the Python ecosystem.
+Flamapy is a Python-based AAFM framework that takes into consideration previous AAFM tool designs and enables multi-solver and multi-metamodel support for the integration of AAFM tooling on the Python ecosystem.

 The main features of the framework are:
 * Easy to extend by enabling the creation of new plugins following a semi-automatic generator approach.